This is part of a Moms Clean Air Force series about the health impacts of methane:

 Shaina Oliver, North Denver, Colorado

 Shaina Oliver is a mother of four boys and a member of the Navajo Nation.
 She descended from people who were targeted for genocide when the US government took their land and forced them to relocate under the Indian Removal Act in the mid-1800s.

 As EPA considers ways to incorporate air monitoring results generated by community groups into its standards, the efforts around Suncor provide a useful model.
-Having the EPA recognize third-party methane emissions modeling estimates based on data, rather than relying on the oil and gas industry’s self-reported estimates, gives a more accurate picture of the methane pollution problem.
-The financial burden for air monitoring should fall upon the industry, not the residents.
-The purchase and use of proven monitoring technologies such as frequent aerial surveys and infrared technology (FLIR) at oil and gas operations is the least the industry can do to supply accurate and timely information to surrounding communities.
+Having EPA recognize third-party methane emissions modeling estimates based on data, rather than relying on the oil and gas industry’s self-reported estimates, gives a more accurate picture of the methane pollution problem.
+The financial burden for air monitoring should fall on the industry, not the residents.
+The purchase and use of proven monitoring technologies, such as frequent aerial surveys and infrared technology (FLIR), at oil and gas operations is the least the industry can do to supply accurate and timely information to surrounding communities.

 But Colorado is also taking steps backward.
-The Colorado Oil and Gas Conservation Commission approved over 10,000 permits from 2018-2022, which will only create and expand sacrifice zones.
+The Colorado Oil and Gas Conservation Commission approved over 10,000 permits from 2018 to 2022, which will only create and expand sacrifice zones.
 “What’s missing from decision-making is Indigenous inclusion and Indigenous knowledge,” Shaina says.
-“Indigenous People lived without extraction and exploitation for 10,000 years.
+“Indigenous people lived without extraction and exploitation for 10,000 years.
 We need to do better for the generations to come.
-This includes enforceable protections on public health and the environment that respects indigenous concerns on community well-being”
+This includes enforceable protections on public health and the environment that respects Indigenous concerns on community well-being”